idoven/Idoven-DS-Signal-Processing/README.md

 Train data, test data and validation data.
 After evaluating the data that PTB-XL is providing us we can see that there is patients with different anomalies.
 So, with the aim of obtaining a more accurate results.
 It is really important to have a balanced data in the model, in other words to have equitative the quantity of patients with each disease in the different sets of data.

 Once all these steps have been carried out, we can start to try the different machine learning/deep learning models that exhist nowadays and are in the benchmark.
-Thanks for giving this a go, we can't wait to see what you come up with.
+Thank you to those models the patient and doctors will have a positive impact in their lives.
+As Doctor, this will help to easing the workload giving them more time to focus on the patient.
+As patient, maybe they will have a faster result of their illness so It can be treated in a fastest way.

 # **References and Credits** 💳
 Pan, J. and Tompkins, W., 1985.
 A Real-Time QRS Detection Algorithm.
 IEEE Transactions on Biomedical Engineering, BME-32(3), pp.230-236